braze-inc/braze-docs/_docs/_developer_guide/platform_wide/banner_cards/integration.md

 Braze will automatically handle all impression logging when using the SDK methods to insert Banner Cards.

-If you need to parse and render the HTML, you can use the following method to track impressions:
+If you need to parse and render the HTML, [contact us](mailto:banners-feedback@braze.com).
+You can use the following method to track impressions:

 {% alert important %}
 Customization for your integration is likely unnecessary, so consider the following step carefully.